mattray/spiceweasel/README.md

 ===========
 Spiceweasel is a command-line tool for batch loading Chef infrastructure.
 It provides a simple syntax for describing and deploying infrastructure with the Chef command-line tool `knife`.

-HISTORY.txt covers development milestones and future goals..
+HISTORY.md covers current, previous and future development milestones and contains the features backlog.

 Requirements
 ============